ignatda/deepmine-task-executor/README.md

 ## Execution
 1. Go to ther root folder of the project
-2. execute at the terminal: `npm install && npm start`
+2. execute at the terminal: `npm install && npm start` or `npm install && npm run dev`